 The last section of Visual Options deals with overrides.
 This is where you can enter overrides

 to change your journal's appearance.
 Tutorials on overrides and how to use them, along with some commonly-requested overrides, can be found on the howto

 The Advanced Journal Display

-, Permanent, and Early Adopter accounts can change the entire layout of their journal and customize all of the HTML by making their own S1 styles
+or Permanent package of service can change the entire layout of their journal and customize all of the HTML by making their own S1 styles

 .
 If you make a new style, you must select its name from the dropdown list in the Layout section on the Journal Display